Combining Experimental and Observational Data for Identification and Estimation of Long-Term Causal Effects: Supplementary Materials for Section

-We note that the (conditional) additive equi-confounding bias assumption may be restrictive as it requires the two outcomes are measures on the same scale.
-This is not an issue for the specific setup under study in this work, because in our setup, $M$ and $Y$ are short- and long-term versions of the same variable, yet it can be an issue in other setups.
-As a remedy, inspired by the changes-in-changes approach in the study of panel data \citep{athey2006identification}, and its counterpart in the negative control-based inference framework \citep{sofer2016negative}, we consider the following generalization of the additive equi-confounding bias-based approach.
-Our approach here also enables us to estimate causal parameters of interest beyond average-based parameters such as ATE and ETT.
+We note that the (conditional) additive equi-confounding bias assumption may be restrictive, as it requires the short-term and long-term outcomes to be measured on the same scale.
+While this is not a limitation in our specific application---where \( M \) and \( Y \) represent short- and long-term versions of the same outcome---it may be problematic in other settings.
+To address this, we propose a generalization of the additive equi-confounding framework, inspired by the changes-in-changes approach in panel data analysis \citep{athey2006identification} and its analogue in the negative control inference literature \citep{sofer2016negative}.
+This generalization also enables identification of causal parameters beyond mean-based quantities such as ATE and ETT.
 We only provide the result for the treated sub-population; it can be extended to marginal parameters similar to our approach in the previous subsections.

-To proceed, we first introduce the quantile-quantile association, as a measure of association between two variables, which we will use to encode confounding bias.
+To proceed, we first introduce the quantile–quantile association, as a measure of association between two variables, which we will use to encode confounding bias.